WaterbendingToph/cs414-f20-public_class_TeamD/7- Scrum & Task Records/Sprint2.md

 | *10/16* | *None* | *#21, #44, #69, #94, #110* | *None* |

 ## Review
+- For this sprint, we focused on completing our project setup by creating our template classes and the database.
+We began work on registration, matchmaking, gameplay, and login by creating the basic frontend and backend framework for these epics.

 #### Completed epics in Sprint Backlog
+- 3 Project Setup

 #### Incomplete epics in Sprint Backlog
+- 6 Registration
+- 7 Matchmaking
+- 10 Gameplay
+- 92 Login

 #### Display of user stories completed and progress within the app

 ## Retrospective

 #### What went well
+- We have a pretty good system in place for reviewing code submissions through PRs, which has helped prevent any code issues in our master branch.
+We've also communicated well through a sprint that had a lot of out-of-class interruptions that made it difficult to complete as much work as we wanted.

 #### Problems encountered and resolutions
+- We had a few teammembers with out-of-class issues that prevented us from accomplishing as much work as expected.
+We also ran into some issues with building our front/backend on different machines.
+We were able to work through these issues by discovering the files that were conflicting across our different operating systems and removing them from our repository.